Hasnain190/Udeler_GUI/CONTRIBUTING.md

 `2.
 Make a Pull request`

-When you are done editing the file(s) and have commited the changes to the fork, you can now make a pull request to this repository.
+When you are done editing the file(s) and have committed the changes to the fork, you can now make a pull request to this repository.
 You will see a Pull request option alongside compare just above the Latest commit message in your fork.
-Please beaware making a pull request to your own repository and making a pull request to this repository are two different things.
+Please beware making a pull request to your own repository and making a pull request to this repository are two different things.
 You need to click on the `Pull request button` and not the `Pull requests tab`.

 `3.
 Wait for the changes to get approved`